Projective simulation with generalization: Results

-In Fig.~\ref{fig:analyticsBasic}, the average efficiency of the enhanced PS agents, obtained through numerical simulation, is plotted as a function of time, in solid red curves, for several values of $n$.
-Initially, the averaged efficiency is $1/n$, i.e.\ completely random (which is the best performance of the basic agent).
-It then grows, indicating that the agents begin to learn how to respond correctly, until it reaches its asymptotic value, as given in Eq.~(\ref{eq:Asymptotics2cat}) and marked in the figure with a dashed blue line.
-It is seen that in these cases, the asymptotic efficiency is achieved already after tens to hundreds time steps (see the next Section for an analytical expression of the learning rate).
-The simulations were carried with $10^5$ agents and a zero damping parameter ($\gamma=0$).
-Since the asymptotic efficiency of Eq.~(\ref{eq:Asymptotics2cat}) is independent of the reward $\lambda$ and to ease the following analytical analysis, we chose a high value of $\lambda=1000$.
-Setting a smaller reward would only amount to a slower learning curve, but with no qualitative difference.
+In Fig.~\ref{fig:Fig7}(a), the average performance of the PS agent with generalization, obtained through numerical simulation, is plotted as a function of time, in solid red curves, for several values of $n$.
+Initially, the average performance is $1/n$, i.e.\ completely random (which is the best performance of the basic agent).
+It then grows, indicating that the agent begin to learn how to respond correctly, until it reaches its asymptotic value, as given in Eq.~(\ref{eq:Asymptotics2cat}) and marked in the figure with a dashed blue line.
+It is seen that in these cases, the asymptotic performance is achieved already after tens to hundreds of time steps (see the next section for an analytical expression of the learning rate).
+The simulations were carried out with $10^5$ agents and a zero damping parameter ($\gamma=0$).
+Since the asymptotic performance of Eq.~(\ref{eq:Asymptotics2cat}) is independent of the reward $\lambda$ and to ease the following analytical analysis, we chose a high value of $\lambda=1000$.
+Setting a smaller reward would only amount to a slower learning curve, but with no qualitative difference, as one can see in Fig.~\ref{fig:Fig7}(b) for a reward of $\lambda=1$.
+In Fig.~\ref{fig:Fig7}(a) and whenever the reward $\lambda$ is not $1$, we normalize the average reward obtained by the PS agent in order to compare to the probability of obtaining the maximum reward given by Eq.~(\ref{eq:Asymptotics2cat}).

 We have therefore shown that the generalization mechanism leads to a clear qualitative advantage in this scenario: without it the agent can not learn, whereas with it, it can.
-As for the quantitative difference, both Eq.\ (\ref{eq:Asymptotics2cat}) and Fig.\ \ref{fig:analyticsBasic} indicate that the gap in performance is not high.
+As for the quantitative difference, both Eq.~(\ref{eq:Asymptotics2cat}) and Fig.~\ref{fig:Fig7}(a) indicate that the gap in performance is not large.
 Nonetheless, any such gap can be further amplified.
 The idea is that for any network configuration of which the probability to take the correct action is larger than the probability to take any other action, the success probability can be amplified to unity by ``majority voting", i.e.\ by performing the random walk several times, and choosing the action clip that occurs most frequently.
-Such amplification rapidly increases the agent's performance whenever the gap over the fully random agent is not negligible.
+Such amplification rapidly increases the agent's performance whenever the gap over the fully random agent is not negligible given that the full wildcard clip ($\#$, $\#$) is not used.
+In Fig.~\ref{fig:Fig8} we show the simulations of the PS agent with majority voting.
+The results demonstrate the convergence to the optimal performance, regardless of the value of the reward.